Planning Our Way to Energy Resilience.

 Take charge of your community’s energy future.

-POWER Workshops are an engaging and inclusive way for communities in Essex to shape how your community uses, generates, and shares energy.
+In conjunction with Essex County Council, we’re delivering POWER Workshops; an engaging and inclusive way for communities in Essex to shape how your community uses, generates, and shares energy.

 Developed by Essex County Council in partnership with Community Climate Action, the POWER programme builds on the successful Community Led Energy Plan (CLEP) model - putting residents at the heart of climate action & building energy resilience.

-Find out how your council or community can access match funding to plan cleaner, greener, cheaper energy for your community - and have a voice and vote in local community renewable energy companies.
-Learn how surplus (profit) from these projects could even provide a “community precept” to fund local needs.
+Find out how your council or community can access match funding to kick start your journey to cleaner, greener, cheaper energy for your community - and have a voice and vote in local community renewable energy companies.
+Learn how surplus (profit) from your projects can provide a Community Wealth Fund to fund other local needs & projects.

 Ready to Power Up Your Community?